 |Me in front of the store.
 Great stuff inside!|

 I have a new part time job.
-I certainly did not need to add one more thing to my already busy schedule to make myself crazy, so there had to be other reasons for taking it, and BELIEVE ME, it's not the money I'm (not) making at it!
-I am following my passion...
+I certainly did not need to add one more thing to my already busy schedule to make myself crazy, so there had to be other reasons for taking it, and it's not about making money or getting the nice discount -- I am following my passion...

 Is it realistic to aspire to Oprah’s advice to find your life’s passion and make that your career pursuit????
 I am a sucker for any article or advice that resonates with advice that if you “love what you will do you will never work a day in your life.”
 Really?
 Who wouldn't think that wasn't a good idea??
 But is it attainable?

 My conclusion is “that it depends.”
 It depends upon the answers to a few key questions about the passion or dream:

 - How wild is your idea of a dream job?

 - How many other people have that same dream?

 - Do you have to pay your monthly bills with the income generated from chasing the dream?